jul-sh/archive-jul.sh/src/pages/about/cv/index.md

 - JavaScript, GraphQL, Node.js, React
 - Web Performance Optimization
-- Functional Programming
 - UX-Design
 - Mentoring, Agile Methodology

 ## Work

-### Frontend Engineer at N26, Jan 2018 - now
+#### Frontend Engineer at N26, Jan 2018 to now, NYC & Berlin

-Isomorphic React, GraphQL, & Node.js for a banking app used by more than one million people.
-N26 is a fintech unicorn with offices in Berlin, NYC & Barcelona.
+Isomorphic React, GraphQL, & Node.js for a banking app with more than two million users.

 - Multiplied developer productivity by spearheading a component-based design system
 - Reduced complexity by engineering simple, standardized abstractions for data-flow, animations and color-logic
 - Improved time-to-interactive by one second through component-level code splitting
 - Reduced time-to-first-meaningful-paint by 20% through replacing sprites with improved server-side rendering
 - Doubled the speed of font loading using Unicode-range-splitting and preloading
-- Strong accessibility focus, built 100% screenreader compatible UI
+- Strong accessibility focus, agile, and cross-functional
-- Agile & cross-functional, pair programming
+- Mentored junior engineers, trained new joiners

-### Lead Engineer and Co-Founder at Language Academy 2016 - 18
+#### Lead Engineer & Co-Founder at Language Academy, 2016-18, Berlin

-Build-time rendered React, HTML, CSS for a language learning platform.
+JavaScript, statically rendered React, & CSS for a language learning platform.

 - Bootstrapped a profitable business as a founder
 - Architected the company's web workflow